Teach English in Thailand

 - It will give you flexibility, and in some cases teachers receive more than one job offer!

 During your first week in Thailand, you will meet with a member of the placement team to review the placement preferences you submitted.
 We highly recommend that you remain open and flexible about where you are placed.
 This program is first and foremost about the students and schools that need teachers, and we have schools all over the country who are excited to have you!
 Thai schools – as the employer – make final hiring decisions based on their own individual preferences and requirements.
-Your placement will depend on which school sees your profile and decides they want to hire you, not the other way around.

 Check out our map of Thailand to see where our Greenheart Travel teachers have been placed!